Bird Feeders: The Keys to Summer

 A tray feeder is a good general choice for all sorts of birds, be they big, small, singers, or the quiet types.
 You can also leave just about any food in your tray feeder, attracting as wide a variety of species as possible!

 However, if you've got bigger birds nearby like ravens or crows, they might take advantage of their size and scare smaller songbirds away from an open tray feeder.
-To get all of the utility of a tray feeder without this risk, choose a covered feeder from our wide selection.
+To get all of the utility of a tray feeder without this risk, choose a covered feeder or a Hopper Feeder from our wide selection.

 Suet - a variable mixture of seeds, nuts, grains or fruits held together by fat - provides most of the nutrients that wild birds need to thrive.
 Suet bird feeders or tray feeders with suet cages are specifically designed to hold this ever-popular treat in place and make sure that your birds only get a mouthful at a time.